aurabx/dicom-data/README.md

 # Dicom Data

+***The list of DICOM tags is not currently complete and should be used with caution**.

 **Aurabx\\DicomData** is a PHP 8.2+ library for managing and resolving DICOM tag metadata.
 It provides a robust interface for loading DICOM dictionaries and resolving tag names with ease.
 Designed for integration with medical imaging platforms or DICOMWeb services.

 ## Requirements